-Jeromin Zettelmeyer was appointed the Dennis Weatherstone Senior Fellow at the Peterson Institute for International Economics since January 2019, is on leave for public service as deputy director of the Strategy and Policy Review Department at the International Monetary Fund.
-Previously at the Institute he served as senior fellow at the Institute since September 2016 and as nonresident senior fellow during 2013–14.
+Jeromin Zettelmeyer, the Dennis Weatherstone Senior Fellow at the Peterson Institute for International Economics since January 2019, is on leave for public service as deputy director of the Strategy and Policy Review Department at the International Monetary Fund.
+Previously at the Institute he served as senior fellow beginning in September 2016 and as nonresident senior fellow during 2013–14.
 From 2014 until September of 2016, he served as director-general for economic policy at the German Federal Ministry for Economic Affairs and Energy, reporting to Vice-Chancellor Sigmar Gabriel, where he was responsible for economic analysis and forecasting, the microeconomic policy framework, and a key policy initiative to boost private and public investment.
 He also represented Germany at the OECD Economic Policy Committee and served as a founding cochair of the OECD’s Global Forum on Productivity.

 Before joining the German government, Zettelmeyer was director of research and deputy chief economist at the European Bank for Reconstruction and Development (August 2008–March 2014), where he cowrote and edited the Transition Report and other EBRD flagship publications and contributed to the modernization of the EBRD’s development strategy in emerging Europe and Central Asia.
 Prior to that, he was a staff member of the International Monetary Fund, where he worked in the Research, Western Hemisphere, and European II departments (1994–2008).